Jobs and Employment for Walton County

 The Internet of things

 The Internet of Things is based upon machine-to-machine communication.
-Physical objects embedded with sensors (e.g., from cement in roadways to pacemakers or fitness trackers) are linked through both wired and wireless networks.
+Physical objects embedded with sensors (e.g., from cement in roadways, or from cardiac pacemakers or from fitness trackers) are linked through both wired and wireless networks.
 For example, the Internet of Things enables precision farming in which data are collected from satellite and ground sensors that enable farmers to customize their approach to how specific parts of a field are farmed.
 Such sensors target—and communicate—which areas may need additional soil, fertilizer, or water.

-Expansion of hospitality jobs has provided Florida with many workers with soft-skills training, and many smart companies are leveraging this advantage for their own economic competitiveness.
-Nevertheless, many Florida stakeholders suggested that these skills are both in high demand and lacking among new entrants to the workforce.
+The proliferation of service industry/hospitality jobs provides Florida with many workers with soft-skills training, and many smart companies are leveraging this advantage for their own economic competitiveness.
+However, many Florida stakeholders identified that although these skills are in high demand, they are increasingly lacking among new entrants to the workforce.
 The increasing importance of employability skills is due, in part, to the nationwide shift in work from routine and manual tasks toward analytical and interpersonal tasks.
 Jobs increasingly require workers to demonstrate employability skills rather than the ability to follow simple directions.
 Further, several recent reports demonstrate that jobs with high social skill requirements have experienced greater wage growth than others—and both employment and wage growth has been strongest in occupations which require both strong social skills and high levels of cognitive skills.

 Creating Florida’s 2030 Workforce